Synthesis to Deployment: Cyber-Physical Control Architectures: Synthesis Phase

-\begin{proof} See Appendix. \end{proof} \begin{remark} The controller realizations given by~\eqn{state-feedback-controller_time} and~\eqn{output-feedback-controller_time} require only one convolution operation.
-In contrast, the standard SLS realizations require at least two convolutions.
-Both realizations in \thm{state-feedback-controller} preserve the structure of the system response matrices as can be seen in ~\fig{simpler-realizations}. \end{remark} \begin{remark} In both controllers in \thm{state-feedback-controller} the summation has infinite support over the non-negative reals, i.e. they have an infinite impulse response.
-However, from an optimization perspective, and a performance perspective, it is beneficial to enforce a finite impulse response constraint which we encode in $\Scal$.
+In both controllers in \thm{state-feedback-controller} the summation has infinite support over the non-negative reals, i.e., they have an infinite impulse response.
+However, from an optimization perspective, and a performance perspective, it is beneficial to enforce a finite impulse response (FIR) constraint which we encode in $\Scal$.
 The theorem above holds for both IIR and FIR controllers, however, for the remainder of the paper, we will assume all controllers are FIR with horizon length $T$.
-See~\cite{YuWA20} for work that removes the FIR constraint and produces a tractable convex optimization problem. \end{remark} \begin{remark} The realization~\eqn{state-feedback-controller_time} can mix FIR and IIR blocks.
+See~\cite{YuWA21} for work that removes the FIR constraint and produces a tractable convex optimization problem.
+Work in~\cite{JenB20} studies continuous distributed parameter SLS controllers.

+\begin{remark} The realization~\eqn{state-feedback-controller_time} can mix FIR and IIR blocks.
 When $\Phibf_\ubf$ has finite impulse response (FIR) with horizon $T$, we have

 regardless of whether ${\Phibf_\xbf}$ is FIR or not. \end{remark}